 This means that if you enroll in a spending account, you generally may begin incurring expenses eligible for reimbursement in the month in which you become a participant.
-However, your first payroll deduction and/or County contribution to your Dependent Care Spending Account will not begin until your benefits effective month (see the Benefit Effective Dates Schedule on page 11).
+However, your first payroll deduction and/or

+County contribution to your Dependent Care Spending Account will not begin until your benefits effective month (see Benefit Effective Dates Schedule below).
 Note: If you enroll in November, however, your spending account coverage will not begin until January 1, when your payroll deductions begin.

-The following benefits begin on the first day of the month following the month you become an Options participant:
+The following benefits begin on the first day of the month following the month you become a Choices participant: